monerodocs/md/docs/interacting/monerod-reference.md

 | Option                | Description
 |-----------------------|--------------------------------------------------------------------------------------------------------------------------------------
+| `--ban-list`          | Specify ban list file, one IP address per line.
+This was introduced as an emergency measure to deal with large DDoS attacks on Monero p2p network in Dec 2020 / Jan 2021.
+Example: <br />`./monerod --ban-list=block_tor.txt`.
+Here is the popular [block_tor.txt](https://gui.xmr.pm/files/block_tor.txt) file.<br /><br />It is **not recommended** to statically ban any IP addresses unless you absolutely need to.
+Banning IPs often excludes the most vulnerable users who are forced to operate entirely behind Tor or other anonymity networks.
+| `--enable-dns-blocklist` | Similar to `--ban-list` but instead of a static file uses dynamic IP blocklist available as DNS TXT entries.
+The DNS blocklist is centrally managed by Monero contributors.
+It is **not recommended** unless in emergency situations.
 | `--fluffy-blocks`     | Relay compact blocks.
 Default.
 Compact block is just a header and a list of transaction IDs.
 | `--no-fluffy-blocks`  | Relay classic full blocks.
 Classic block contains all transactions.
 | `--show-time-stats`   | Official docs say "Show time-stats when processing blocks/txs and disk synchronization" but it does not seem to produce any output during usual blockchain synchronization.
 | `--zmq-rpc-bind-ip`   | IP for ZMQ RPC server to listen on.
 By default `127.0.0.1`.
 This is not yet widely used as ZMQ interface currently does not provide meaningful advantage over classic JSON-RPC interface.
 | `--zmq-rpc-bind-port` | Port for ZMQ RPC server to listen on.
 By default `18082` for mainnet, `38082` for stagenet, and `28082` for testnet.
+| `--zmq-pub`           | Address for ZMQ pub - `tcp://ip:port` or `ipc://path`
 | `--db-type`           | Specify database type.
 The default and only available: `lmdb`.

 ## Commands